...Simple Steps to Successful Parenting

 If you have more than one child, you can also have a weekly overview routine so children know what activities they have on given days.

-The advantage of this is, as children grow older, they can accept greater responsibility for ensuring they have the gear ready for said activities.
+The advantage of preparing a weekly overview list is, as children grow older, they can accept greater responsibility for ensuring they have the gear ready for said activities.

 For more Best Parenting Advice on behaviour go to the following links below: